onnx/models/models/resnet/README.md

 Dataset used for train and validation: [ILSVRC2012](http://www.image-net.org/challenges/LSVRC/2012/).
 Check [imagenet_prep](../imagenet_prep.md) for guidelines on preparing the dataset.

 ## Training
+We used MXNet as framework with gluon APIs to perform training.
 View the [training notebook](train_resnet.ipynb) to understand details for parameters and network for each of the above variants of ResNet.

 ## Validation
+We used MXNet as framework with gluon APIs to perform validation.
 Use the notebook [imagenet_verify](../imagenet_verify.ipynb) to verify the accuracy of the model on the validation set.
 Make sure to specify the appropriate model name in the notebook.

 ## Validation accuracy
 The accuracies obtained by the models on the validation set are mentioned above.
 The validation was done using center cropping of images unlike